I have had a Web site online continuously

 I remember going online

-Four science teachers crowded around the little green screen as we
+science teachers crowded around the little green screen as we browsed

-was damaged.
+file because it was damaged.
 Now I do remember that I made that Flash

 ago).
 I was having a problem with the .swf in IE 10, but after I

 reinstalled IE 10, the problem is no more.
-Everything old is new
+Everything old is new again.

-training, or UPT.
+or UPT.
 There are a lot more of these and videos on the 69-03 site that

 is linked above.
 Well, the site tree-menu is in the upper left, go have